Torey Lakes: Barun-Torey

-Lake Barun-Torey is fed by two rivers.
-The Ulz or Uldza River (Uldza-Gol) flows into the lake from the south and forms a large estuary.
+Barun-Torey lake is fed by two rivers.
+The Ulz River (Uldza River or Ulz Gol) flows into the lake from the south and forms a large estuary.
 The Imalka River flows into the lake from the west.

+When the water level reaches 596.1 m in elevation, Barun-Torey water starts running off into Zun-Torey lake via the Utochi channel.
+Once the surfaces of the two lakes are levelled up, the wind and other factors induce changes in the direction of the current in the channel.
+When the water level falls, the shallower Barun-Torey lake dries up quicker and the water in the Utochi channel flows from Zun-Torey lake to Barun-Torey lake.

+As the lake level falls and during the initial refilling of the lake, three stages of changes in the planktonic associations have been identified; the plankton communities increase in species richness and abundance in the transient pools.

 Zun-Torey

 Lake Zun-Torey lies east of Lake Barun-Torey.
-During high water, the lake has a surface area of 285 km2 and the volume is 1.6 km3.
-The average depth is 4.5 m, and the maximum depth is 6.5 m.
-The greatest depth is in the northern part of the lake, where the lake bed drops steeply from the shore.
+During high water, the lake has a surface area of 285 km2 and a volume of 1.6 km3; but in 1999 its surface reached 301.6 km2 and in 2015 it reached 254 km2.

+The average depth is 4.5 m, and the maximum depth (in the northern part of the lake, where the lake bed drops steeply from the shore) is 6.7 m; its length is 23 km and its width is 13 km.
 The lake is round and has a single island, which turns into a peninsula when the water level is low.
 Lake Zun-Torey is mostly fed by the channel from Lake Baran-Torey, and does not dry as extensively or vary in extent as much as Lake Baran-Torey does.

+During the aridification of Zun-Torey lake, four stages of changes in the planktonic associations were identified; the phytoplankton decreased in abundance and biomass, and was dominated by green algae and diatoms; the number of zooplankton species decreased but zooplankton's total abundance and biomass increased as the number of individuals increased in some crustacean species.

 Ecology

-The lakes and their environs are home to 305 bird species (include 90 breeding species), 42 species of mammals, various reptile, amphibian, and fish species, and over 590 insect species.
+The lakes and their environs are home to 305 bird species (including 90 breeding species), 42 species of mammals, various reptile, amphibian, and fish species, and over 590 insect species.

 The lakes and surrounding wetlands are an important breeding, feeding and staging area for many species of migratory waterbirds, including several rare and threatened species.
 The lakes support significant breeding populations of several threatened bird species, including the red-crowned crane (Grus japonensis), white-naped crane (Grus vipio), swan goose (Anser cygnoides), great bustard (Otis tarda), and relict gull (Ichthyaetus relictus).
 The lakes are located on East Asian–Australasian Flyway, and millions of birds pass through the Torey Lakes and nearby wetlands in spring and autumn.
 The lakes provide migratory habitat for the critically endangered Siberian crane (Grus leucogeranus) and threatened hooded crane (Grus monacha).

 Traditional agriculture, fishing, and animal husbandry are important to the local population.